 The Land Trust helped work with TDOT, MGTA, and Tracy City to get the grant re-approved.
 We also worked with several of the landowners in Tracy City to get permission to build the Mountain Goat Trail through their properties.
 Together with MGTA, we partnered to purchase specific tracts of land to build critical portions connecting the trail (“The Worrell Project”- Phase I and Phase II).

-For more information on the Worrell Project and the upcoming phases of trail construction please EMAIL Chris Roberts, our Director of Conservation Programs.
+For more information on the Worrell Project and trail construction please contact us.